brotherson67/proportional-urgency/README.md

 The user will express their level of stress over the task The user will set themselves a working speed

+**How to Install**
+Instructions Coming Soon!

+**How to Use**
+Instructions Coming Soon!

 **Future Improvements**
 A user will be able to select on a graphical interface where a task lands on the scale there will be individualized accounts to allow the user to work with others

+Tech Stack

+- NodeJS
+- MySQL2
+- Sequelize
+- HTML/CSS
+- ExpressJS